abuiles/ember-101/hands-on.md

 T> We remove **{{outlet}}** from **app/templates/friends/index.hbs** since the **Friends Index Route** won't have any nested route.

-Next, we need to specify in the **Friends Index Route** the data we want to load in this route, the part in charge of loading the data related with a route is called the model hook, let add one to **app/routes/friends/index.js** as follows:
+Next, we need to specify in the **Friends Index Route** the data we want to load in this route.
+The part in charge of loading the data related to a route is called the model hook.
+Let's add one to **app/routes/friends/index.js** as follows:

 {title="app/routes/friends/index.js", lang="JavaScript"}